 Some of the main tourist activities carried out around this lake include;

 • Swimming is a common activity which is carried on this lake since the lake allows the tourists to relax and chill out as they take a swim.
 There are no hippos, crocodiles no Bilharzia in this lake making it perfect for swimming.
 This is mainly because the temperatures of the water are favorable for the swimmers.

 • Relaxation along the shores of Lake Kivu is the perfect thing to do especially after having a gorilla trek in the volcanoes national park or a volcano hike as well as chimpanzee trekking.
-Chilling out along the shores of Lake Kivu makes a memorable end of your safari in Rwanda.
-Many holiday makers relax while enjoying the tropical sun, reading books or viewing the beautiful scenery of the lake.
-The lake is also surrounded by fishing boats, beautiful breeze of the lake as well as mountains.
+Chilling out along the shores of Lake Kivu makes a memorable end to your safari in Rwanda.
+Many holidaymakers relax while enjoying the tropical sun, reading books, or viewing the beautiful scenery of the lake.
+The lake is also surrounded by fishing boats, the beautiful breeze of the lake as well as mountains.
 The lake provides the best scenic views ever while relaxing along its shores.

-• Hiking and biking alongside the shores of Lake Kivu is perfect for many holiday makers.
-The hikes can be one to half day as well as nature walks.
-Tourists can be able to venture out the new developed Nile Congo trails, village visits and cultural interactions hence getting an enticing experience.
-Climbing and biking of hills around is the lake is also a common activity.
+• Hiking and biking alongside the shores of Lake Kivu is perfect for many holidaymakers.
+The hikes can be one to half-day as well as nature walks.
+Tourists can be able to venture out the newly developed Nile Congo trails, village visits, and cultural interactions hence getting an enticing experience.
+Climbing and biking on hills around the lake is also a common activity.

-• Many holiday makers are attracted to the beautiful sandy beaches around Lake Kivu and these encourage relaxation due to the cool breeze and natural waves.
-The beaches are surrounded by mountains that make it an outstanding sight and a perfect place to relax.
+• Many holidaymakers are attracted to the beautiful sandy beaches around Lake Kivu and these encourage relaxation due to the cool breeze and natural waves.
+The beaches are surrounded by mountains which makes it an outstanding sight and a perfect place to relax.
 Many gorilla trekkers relax along these beaches to cool off.